Synagogal Judaism: Concept

 Moses depicted in a fresco from the Dura-Europos synagogue, Syria, mid-3rd century.

-Following the discovery of the ruins of the Dura-Europos synagogue in the 1930s, art historians and historians of religion were confronted with archaeological remains that challenged the commonly accepted historiography of Judaism.
-The Dura-Europos synagogue, dating back to the mid-3rd century CE, revealed a significant collection of figurative paintings depicting scenes from the narratives of the Tanakh.
+Erwin Ramsdell Goodenough proposed a hypothesis that there existed in antiquity a form of Judaism that had fallen into oblivion, influenced particularly by Greek culture.
+He referred to it as "Hellenistic Judaism", which was distinct from both Rabbinic Judaism and Christianity.
+He cites the discovery of the ruins of the Dura-Europos synagogue in the 1930s, art historians and historians of religion were confronted with archaeological remains that challenged the commonly accepted historiography of Jewish art.
+The Dura-Europos synagogue, dating to the mid-3rd century CE, revealed a significant collection of figurative paintings depicting scenes from the narratives of the Tanakh.
 The excavation of ruins from other ancient synagogues in the following decades yielded comparable iconography that contradicted the prohibitions imposed by contemporary rabbinic academies regarding the creation of images.

-Erwin Ramsdell Goodenough was the first to propose the hypothesis that there existed in antiquity a form of Judaism that had fallen into oblivion, influenced particularly by Greek culture.
-He referred to it as "Hellenistic Judaism", which was distinct from both Rabbinic Judaism and Christianity.

 The research conducted by Gershom Scholem on the ancient sources of Kabbalah led him to propose a similar hypothesis based on the data provided by texts of ancient Jewish mysticism, particularly associated with the Judeo-Platonic school of Philo of Alexandria in the 1st century.

 Goodenough was convinced that his work complemented Scholem's.
 One, through archaeology, and the other, through texts, attested to the existence of an ancient mystical tradition unknown in the history of Judaism until the emergence of Kabbalah in the 12th century.

 Scholem did not make as radical a distinction as Goodenough between mystical Judaism and Rabbinic Judaism.
 However, they agreed that Greek, Platonic, Gnostic, and Orphic influences played a decisive role in the creation of Jewish mysticism.
 This viewpoint is contested by Moshe Idel and Charles Mopsik, who believe that "Scholem underestimated the specifically Jewish element in the formation of Kabbalah and exaggerated the influence of Gnosticism."

 The historiographical research conducted by scholars such as Daniel Boyarin, Lee I. Levine, and others, introduced two components in ancient Jewish mysticism: a Greek-language component and an Aramaic-language component (the native language of Syria, widely spoken in the ancient Near East).
 This bilingualism, was characteristic of Judean culture in the early centuries of the common era and is reflected in the Targum literature (Aramaic commentaries on the biblical text), which played an equally important role as the Judeo-Greek literature.

 "This Judaism", noted José Costa, "is communal, as it is founded on a common source for all its components: the broad biblical tradition.
 It is complex in that it gave rise to monumental synagogues in all their diversity [...].
 It incorporates both the ethnic and religious components of Jewish identity.
 Lastly, it allows us to understand how pagan material culture underwent a process of appropriation within a Jewish context."
 Simon Claude Mimouni prefers to call it "synagogal Judaism", a notion that refers to the same historiographical foundations.